Manuel12251990/Telecom-Churn/README.md

 # 📊 Telecom Churn SQL Analysis

-This project showcases advanced SQL techniques using the [Telecom Churn dataset](#) to explore customer churn patterns in the telecom industry.
+This project showcases advanced SQL techniques to explore customer churn patterns in the telecom industry.
 The dataset was originally in CSV format and imported into SQL Server for this analysis.

 ## 📌 Objective